wrljet/hercules-helper-windows/README.md

 .\hyperion-buildall.ps1 -VS2017 -BuildDir c:\hercules -GitBranch develop
 ```

+The script will not overwrite an existing git clone directory,
+to protect local changes you may have.
+To force an overwrite,
+add the ```-ForceClone``` option to the command line.

 If the ```-Firewall``` option is specified, Windows Firewall rules
 to allow Hercules will be added.